AndreasKostler/scalawave/README.md

 In this lesson we will be looking at composing interpreters vertically: Write an interpreter for the `ResourceService` that also creates appropriate events for it's operations.

-Create geocoding service (Applicative)
-`sbt test:test-only Lession3`
-## Lesson 8
-Event sourcings:
-CreateAccount Command -> AccountCreated Event -> KVStore `sbt test:test-only Lession4`
-## Lesson 9
-Event sourcing:
-Kafka backend
-`sbt test:test-only Lession5`
-## Lesson 10
-Read all at startup
-Snapshots

 ## Taking things further:
+1) Experiment with the effect type.
+We kept it somple using `State` mostly but what if you wanted to perform operations in parallel? `Future`, or `Task` might be better options.
+Look at `StateT` for this purpose.
+2) What about error handling?
+What different ways can you think of?
+Should we have an explicit effect type to deal with error handling?

-1) Lesson 4: `monix-kafka` provides a reactive interface to Kafka.
+3) Lesson 4: `monix-kafka` provides a reactive interface to Kafka.
 Rewrite the in-memory interpreter for `EventStore` using `monix-kafka`

-2) CQRS - For the most part we've ignored the read part of an event sourced Microservice architecture.
+4) CQRS - For the most part we've ignored the read part of an event sourced Microservice architecture.
 Write a service that listens to the published events and stores a relational model in a DB for easy querying.

-3) One drawback of TTFI compared to `Free` is the 'vertical' composability of interpreters.
+5) One drawback of TTFI compared to `Free` is the 'vertical' composability of interpreters.
 Can you come up with a way of composing interpreters similarly to `Free`.
 E.g.
 ```scala
 val horizontal = interp1 andThen interp2
 val vertical = interp1 and interp2
 ```

-4) Add a service gateweay using finch or http4s or your weapon of choice to expose the functionality of our service.
+6) Add a service gateweay using finch or http4s or your weapon of choice to expose the functionality of our service.

-2) SOLID principle - Convince yourself that the TTFI pattern (and `Free` Monads) address every aspect of SOLID.
+7) SOLID principle - Convince yourself that the TTFI pattern (and `Free` Monads) address every aspect of SOLID.